ieeecscet/pythonSession/index.md

 The Jupyter Notebook is a web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text. <br/>
 [Follow this to install Jupyter Notebook in your system.](https://jupyter.readthedocs.io/en/latest/install.html)

+## References
+Check out [this repo](https://github.com/abhijithneilabraham/Python-tutorial-for-beginners) for a detailed tutorial